Marsh Studios, LLC

 Lessons will begin and end at their scheduled times, so please do not be late.
 If the lesson begins late by a fault of mine, the lesson may be extended in compensation, or rescheduled entirely.
 I suggest arriving early and tuning your guitar in the hallway outside my studio to maximize our lesson time.

-If a student is late to a lesson by more than half of the length of the lesson, I reserve the right to cancel the remainder of the lesson at the student’s expense.
+If a student is late to a lesson by more than 20 minutes, I reserve the right to cancel the remainder of the lesson at the student’s expense.
+If you anticipate a late arrival, please contact me via call or text message to avoid having our meeting cancelled.

 In case of emergency or illness, the lesson may be rescheduled without forfeiture of payment.
 Please call, text or email me if the student will not make it to a lesson due to illness.
 A missed lesson without any notice will be regarded as a no-show and payment will be forfeited.